-Cerebral palsy is a disorder of movement, muscle tone or posture that is caused by injury or abnormal development in the immature brain, most often before birth.
+Cerebral palsy is a disorder of movement, muscle tone or posture that is caused by an insult to the immature, developing brain, most often before birth.

 Signs and symptoms can vary greatly.
 Movement and coordination problems associated with cerebral palsy may include: